AndroidLord/MovieApp/README.md

 - Use the search view to search for specific movies.

 ## Future Improvement
-- Implement search functionality to allow users to search for specific news articles
+- Implement Myriad Category to help find the best Pick.
-- Add database integration to allow users to save articles they like
+- Add database integration to allow users to save Movie they like
 - Improve UI and UX for better user experience

 ## API Reference